Jump to the content of the page

 Running a test:

-• A film is clamped on the sled.
+• Film is clamped on the sled.
 A second film can be clamped to the stainless steel test table or onto the included glass plate, which is placed on the stainless steel table.
 The film pair is mounted between the table and the sled in such a way that there is full-surface support with evenly distributed pressure on the entire known surface area.
 This is accomplished by using a layer of felt.

 • For the test, it is irrelevant whether the sled is moved across the table, or whether the movement stems from the table.